 LuaTeX

 LuaTeX offers the widest range of features, including the ability to access the node list as it’s constructed.
 We can use that to generate MathML automatically for math mode fragments.
-If also allows us to do tagging in fewer passes than in other engines and offers support for larger documents (due to dynamic memory allocation).
+It also allows us to do tagging in fewer passes than in other engines and offers support for larger documents (due to dynamic memory allocation).
 As such, LuaTeX is the recommended engine for all new documents.

 Work is continuing on adjusting parts of the setup to improve automation here: for the present, you should be using